amendl/SuperNEMO_ML_applications/README.md

 ## Running scripts (on CCLyon in2p3 cluster)
 Example is at `example_exec.sh`.
 Run it with `sbatch --mem=... -n 1 -t ... gres=gpu:v100:N example_exec.sh` if you have access to GPU, where `N` is number of GPUs you want to use (currently CCLyon does not allow me to use more than three of them) Otherwise, leave out `gres` option.

 Scripts can use two strategies.
 To use only one GPU use option `--OneDeviceStrategy "/gpu:0"`.
 If you want to use more GPUs, use for example `--MirroredStrategy "/gpu:0" "/gpu:1" "/gpu:2"`.
+For some reason, I was never able to use more than 3 GPUs on CClyon.

 If you start job from bash instance with some packages, modules or virtual environment loaded, you should unload them/deactivate them (use `module purge --force`).
 Best way is to start from fresh bash instance.
 ## Workflow overview